Rudolf Huna

-Rudolf Huna (born 27 May 1980) is a Slovak professional ice hockey forward who is currently playing for Diables Rouges de Briançon of the Ligue Magnus.
+Rudolf Huna (born 27 May 1980) is a Slovak professional ice hockey forward.

 Huna is the older brother of twin hockey players Robert Huna and Richard Huna.
 He has played in the Slovak Extraliga for MHk 32 Liptovský Mikuláš, HC Košice and HK Poprad and the Czech Extraliga for HC Oceláři Třinec, HC Vítkovice and HC Karlovy Vary.
-He has also played in the Russian Superleague for HC Neftekhimik Nizhnekamsk, the Swedish Elitserien for Leksands IF, the Deutsche Eishockey Liga for Füchse Duisburg and the Kontinental Hockey League for HC Lev Poprad.
+He has also played in the Russian Superleague for HC Neftekhimik Nizhnekamsk, the Swedish Elitserien for Leksands IF, the Deutsche Eishockey Liga for Füchse Duisburg, the Kontinental Hockey League for HC Lev Poprad and the Ligue Magnus for Diables Rouges de Briançon.